brightsole/solosis-pulumi/README.md

 1. replacing DB string complexity with an [ORM](https://www.npmjs.com/package/@brightsole/sleep-talk)
     - Dynamodb is complicated, like, quite complicated.
 I was more comfortable with the much more object-like syntax used by `mongodb` and other modern databases.
 I wrote a couple hundred lines of code to make it appear the same on the outside.
 I found dynamodb syntax to be full of gotchas like reserved keywords and funky wording.
 I didn't want to make the end user learn yet another database syntax; the least fun part of any service.
 1. There are, as yet, no schemas beyond those defined by `graphql`.
 I suspect I'll be adding `yup` soon so you can have identical frontend & backend schema validation.
+1. `@brightsole/solosis-codemod` is used in conjunction with templating to make this microservice super duper extra easy to roll out.

 </details>
 <br/>